mvolkmann/blog/src/swift/Fastlane.md

 which is an alias for `build_app`.
 This builds and packages an app, creating a signed `.ipa` or `.app` file.

-To configure the ability to this fastlane action:
+To configure the ability to use this fastlane action:

 1. Verify project build settings.